Holistic Cybernetics

 Into an Expanded Meaning

-The BecomeBecome approach to Cybernetics naturally includes an element that is transpersonal and provides a language to explore information about the individual that is only possible to access because of others.
-It is transdisciplinary because it provides participants from different backgrounds a language to explore information that lies beyond the reach of any single disciplinary field of studies, and at the same time connects all of them with information about the observer.
-The Becomebecome council of scientific researchers, artists and educators, is a syncretic community brought together by the idea that transdisciplinary projects include a quality of experience that goes beyond what is possible to access through standard curricula in academia alone.
+It is transdisciplinary because it provides participants from different backgrounds a language to explore information that lies beyond the reach of any single disciplinary field of study while at the same time connecting all of them with information about the observer.
+The Becomebecome council of scientific researchers, artists, and educators is a syncretic community brought together by the idea that transdisciplinary projects include a quality of experience that goes beyond what is accessible through standard academic curricula aimed solely at any specific field of study.